11 Sights in Tateyama, Japan (with Map and Images)

 Show sight on map

-The Kurobe Dam (黒部ダム) or Kuroyon Dam (黒四ダム), is a 186 m (610 ft) high variable-radius arch dam on the Kurobe River in Toyama Prefecture, Japan.
+The Kurobe Dam (黒部ダム), or Kuroyon Dam (黒四ダム), is a 186 m (610 ft) high variable-radius arch dam located on the Kurobe River in Toyama Prefecture, Japan.
 The tallest dam in Japan, it supports the 335 MW Kurobe No. 4 Hydropower Plant and is owned by Kansai Electric Power Company.
 It was constructed between 1956 and 1963 at a cost of 51.3 billion yen.
-The project was a difficult engineering feat for the rapidly growing post–World War II Japan, and claimed the lives of 171 people.
+The project had taken the lives of 171 people by its completion.

 Show sight on map